 The Blacksmith of Eernewoude

 Wybo (or Wibo) was a blacksmith in the village of Eernewoude.
-He was a tall man, and one the last descendents of the heathen king of Frisia, King Radbod.
+He was a tall man, and one the last descendants of the heathen king of Frisia, King Radbod.
 A king also known as the Enemy of God.
 The mother of Wybo was heathen still.
 Wybo was a rough and insolent man.
 For one thing, he robbed defenseless widows and orphans.
-People wispered the blacksmith had made a pact with the Devil.
+People whispered the blacksmith had made a pact with the Devil.
 The mother of Wybo was filled with hatred toward anything that had to do with Christianity.

 Not far from Eernewoude lay the town of Wartna, also called Warten.
 A town founded by King Radbod.
-Radbod had warned that if a fratricide ‘brother murder’ would occor, the town of Wartna would go down.
-Since Radbod, the town had become prosperous and also Christian, including a monastery at the river Smalle Ee.
+Radbod had warned that if a fratricide ‘brother murder’ would occur, the town of Wartna would go down.
+Since Radbod, the town had become prosperous and also Christian, including a monastery at the River Smalle Ee.
 A monk called Bouwe was head of that monastery.
 Bouwe was a foundling, and the monastery had taken care of him.

 For the mother of Wybo the monastery was the source of evil, and she hatched a wicked plan to get rid of Bouwe by her son.
 Thinking, that would turn things for the better.
 Wybo killed Bouwe, when Bouwe was on his way late in the evening.
 But when Wybo’s mother saw Bouwe’s body up close, she made a terrible discovery, namely that monk Bouwe was her lost son.
 She could see it because of the mark of Radbod on his chest.
 Fratricide was a fact.

 Not soon after, a terrible flood with towering waves as high as houses, hit province Friesland.
 Thousands of people died and the town of Wartna was wiped away.
 Blacksmith Wybo and his mother drowned too.
 The prophecy of King Radbod became reality.